20 Assessing the Modeling Conditions

 Line plot of residuals over time; there are no trends in the location or spread.

 For the Seismic Activity Case Study, the data was actually collected over time as earthquakes occurred.
 More, as technology has changed over time, it is reasonable to fear that the errors in our observations are related over time.
-In order to assess this, consider the time-series plot of the residuals from our model for the data generating process in which the bracketed duration is modeled as a linear function of the magnitude of the earthquake (Figure 20.4).
+In order to assess this, consider the time-series plot of the residuals from our model for the data-generating process in which the bracketed duration is modeled as a linear function of the magnitude of the earthquake (Figure 20.4).
 Based on the figure, there are no clear trends in either the location or spread of the residuals over time (the figure resembles noise with no patterns).
-As a result, it is reasonable to assume the data is consistent with the errors being independent of one another.
+As a result, it is reasonable to assume the data is consistent with the errors in the bracketed duration being independent of one another.

 Line plot of residuals against time; no clear trends in the location or spread are visible.